-Agreement Would Extend U.S. Assistance for 15 Years, Decreasing Annually
+Agreement Would Extend U.S. Assistance for 15 Years, with Annual Decreases

 The September 2010 Agreement between the U.S. and Palau governments would extend assistance to Palau to 2024 but steadily reduce the annual amount provided.
-The Agreement would also extend the authority and framework for U.S. agencies to continue compact federal services and discretionary federal programs.
-12
+The Agreement would also extend the authority and framework for U.S. agencies to continue compact federal services and discretionary federal programs.14